Computational Core for Plant Metabolomics (CCPM)

 - Provide connectivity for integration of metabolomics data with genomic, transcriptomic and proteomic databases

-The functionalities of this portal are organized using a modular architecture.
+The functionalities of this portal is organized using a modular architecture.

 - Module I is for data uploading.
-This module enables capture of raw instrumental data and associated metadata about the sample source, handling, about the instruments used along with their specifications, and parameter settings.
-Multiple raw files can also be uploaded simultaneously using 'Bulk upload' option.
+This module enables capture of raw instrumental data and associated metadata about the sample source and handling and about the instruments used along with their specifications and parameter settings.
+(Completed and functional)

-- Preprocessing of raw instrumental data to remove noise and redundancies and to extract relevant information to enable visualization of the preprocessed data in terms of quantitative multiple group wise comparison, generation of peak list, filtering of peak list, identification of significant peaks, and linking peak list data to metabolite databases.
+- Preprocessing of raw instrumental data to remove noise and redundancies and to extract relevant information to enable visualization of the preprocessed data in terms of quantitative groupwise comparison, generation of peak list, identification of significant peaks and linking peak list data to metabolite databases.
+(Mostly completed and functional)

 - Identification of metabolites from peak list data.
-This includes connectivity to GOLM and METLIN can be used directly by the user from their website (due to licensing issue) for MS data.
+This includes connectivity to other database resources.
+(Ongoing)

 Module III is for data analysis.
 The functionalities may be summarized as follows: